|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On December 4, 1941 arrives Ilo Ilo and was fueled and readied for action,.
-On December 7, 1941 at 6:30pm departs before Japanese bombers attacked and at sea is joined by light cruiser, USS Boise (CL-47) and the following day joined by USS Langley (CV-1), USS Stewart (DD-224) and USS John D. Edwards (DD-216), and the fleet oilers USS Pecos (AO-6) and USS Trinity (AO-13).
+On December 4, 1941 arrives Ilo Ilo and was fueled and readied for possible action.
+On December 7, 1941 at 6:30pm departs before Japanese bombers attacked and while at sea is joined by light cruiser USS Boise (CL-47) and the next day joined by USS Langley (CV-1), USS Stewart (DD-224) and USS John D. Edwards (DD-216), and the fleet oilers USS Pecos (AO-6) and USS Trinity (AO-13).
 On December 15, 1941 the convoy reached Balikpapan, then departed for Surabaya then Darwin arriving thirteen days later.
 After patrol duty, she joined the American-British-Dutch-Australian (ABDA) force at Surabaya.

 Battle of Makassar Strait

 Ship of Ghosts pages 9-10:

 After the battle, Houston went to Australia, then departed February 15, 1942 with a small convoy to reinforce the Allied garrison on Timor.
 That afternoon and the next morning, Japanese aircraft attacked but Houston was able to repel the aircraft without damage to any of vessels in the convoy.

 Battle of the Java Sea